 That's not it at all.
-According to the pysch consult's report, Ms. Shapiro has symptoms of early onset of dementia and recommended a thorough neurological work up to rule out Alzheimer's disease.
-But in any event, there was no way that we were going to discharge your grandmother back to a situation that would be unsafe for her.
+According to the pysch consult's report, Mr. Schwartz has symptoms of early onset of dementia and recommended a thorough neurological work up to rule out Alzheimer's disease.
+But in any event, there was no way that we were going to discharge your grandfather back to a situation that would be unsafe for him.

-I understand what you're saying but I still don't like how you've labeled my grandmother, and I can definitely understand why she is upset.
+I understand what you're saying but I still don't like how you've labeled my grandfather, and I can definitely understand why he is upset.